munificent/craftinginterpreters/book/statements-and-state.md

 When we enter a new block scope, we need to preserve variables defined in outer scopes so they are still around when we exit the inner block.
-We do that by defining a fresh <span name="cactus">environment</span> for each block containing only the variables defined in that scope.
+We do that by defining a fresh environment for each block containing only the variables defined in that scope.
 When we exit the block, we discard its environment and restore the previous one.

 We also need to handle enclosing variables that are *not* shadowed: